 After starting XELJANZ, call your healthcare provider right away if you have any symptoms of an infection.
 XELJANZ can make you more likely to get infections or make worse any infection that you have.

 Cancer and immune system problems.
 XELJANZ may increase your risk of certain cancers by changing the way your immune system works.
 Lymphoma and other cancers, including skin cancers, can happen in patients taking XELJANZ.
-People taking the higher dose (10 mg twice daily) of XELJANZ have a higher risk of skin cancers.
-Tell your healthcare provider if you have ever had any type of cancer.
+People taking the higher dose (

 Some people who have taken XELJANZ with certain other medicines to prevent kidney transplant rejection have had a problem with certain white blood cells growing out of control (Epstein Barr Virus–associated post-transplant lymphoproliferative disorder).